 Before applicants commence ADAS Closed Bell (Part 4) training, the ATE must ensure that:

-- Have completed (in no less than 12 months and no more than 5 years) at least 100 dives for a minimum total bottom time of 100 hours working as either a Part 2 and Part 3 diver.
-These dives must have been recorded and in a formal diver’s daily logbook in a format in accordance with, or similar to, that required by ADAS and been certified by a qualified supervisor.
+- Have completed at least 100 dives with a minimum total bottom time of 100 hours since becoming an offshore (Part 3) diver.
+These dives can be either onshore or offshore, and must have been recorded and in a formal diver’s daily logbook in a format in accordance with, or similar to, that required by ADAS and been certified by a qualified supervisor.
 Where doubt exists the ATE should confirm the validity of the above industry time with the nominated contractor/s

 - In regard to the dives required above: